monolithed/TabGear/README.md

 * List of all open tabs.
 * See incognito tabs.
+* Move your tabs in a preferred order — just drag and drop them!
+* Search by title and URL — just start typing.
 * Tab discarding.
 Allows Chrome to automatically discard tabs that aren't of great interest to you when it's detected that system memory is running pretty low.
 * Displays the number of tabs you currently have open in all your Chrome windows.
 * Closing selective tabs.